DigitalOceanPHP/Client/README.md

 // rename droplet 123 to 'new-name' and return the Action entity
 $renamed = $droplet->rename(123, 'new-name');

 // take a snapshot of droplet 123 and name it 'my-snapshot'.
-Returns the an Action entity
+Returns an Action entity
 $snapshot = $droplet->snapshot(123, 'my-snapshot');

 // change kernel to droplet 123 with kernel 321 and return the Action entity